-A scene can be any interaction you imagine, but usually it is a fight, a puzzle, or investigation (mere skill checks or actual roleplaying).
+A scene can be any interaction you imagine, but usually, it is a fight, a puzzle, or investigation (mere skill checks or actual roleplaying).
 The scenes can also simply be areas of a dungeon if you want to run a simple dungeon crawl.
-For instance if last session ended with “you arrive at the dungeon.”
+For instance, if the last session ended with “you arrive at the dungeon.”

 You need to prepare encounters with monsters and NPCs suitable for your characters’ levels as you set up your scenes.
-Just make sure you have an encounter with a few thugs with crossbows ready to burst through the door for whenever you are stuck.
+Make sure you have an encounter with a few thugs with crossbows ready to burst through the door for whenever you are stuck